 Tran Minh Thu – a recent addition to the GATE Center’s music program, is continuing to showcase her talent and the success of her professional music career.
 She recently tested her voice at the “Mini Duo” program and successfully entered in the Liveshow 1 Round.
 Most recently, she won 1st prize at the 14th Young Talent Competition held by the Hanoi College of Arts.

 Joining the competition, aside from advantages such as her attractive voice, confidence and mastery of the stage, Minh Thu was also coached by experienced and passionate counselors from the GATE Center specializing in the field of music.

 In preparation for the 18th Elementz Science Project Competition and Exhibition this July in Singapore, 2 groups of talented students under the STEM program from the GATE Center are receiving guidance from specialists from the Institute for Marine Biology of the VAST and the Hanoi University of Education to conduct 2 scientific research projects:

 These are 2 major projects with high applicability and feasibility.
 Aside from familiarizing students with scientific research, the GATE Center also helps them with direct guidance from Dr. Lê Nguyễn Thành – Director of the Center for Research and Development of Pharmaceuticals, under the Maritime Biology Institute (VAST)) and Dr. Le Thi Tuoi, Dr. Nguyen Xuan Viet from Hanoi Education University.

-Going forwards, students will continue to receive the guidance and training necessary to take part in such prestigious international and domestic competitions that has been tailored to their advanced learning plan.
+Going forwards, students will continue to receive the guidance and training necessary to take part in such prestigious international and domestic competitions.
+Such training and guidance have been tailored to students’ advanced learning plans.
 The GATE Center will also continue to work with experts and work to find new opportunities for students to realize their full potential.